Back to Blog

 User git

-IdentityFile ~/.ssh/id_rsa_personal
+IdentityFile ~/.ssh/id_ed25519_personal

-Step 4: Update your Remote URL
+Step 4: Update Your Remote URL

 git remote set-url origin git@github.com-personal:your-username/your-repo.git